-- 3.8 Persons lodging a formal complaint must submit in writing any complaint to Secretary@pickleballscotland.org. - (a) Pickleball Scotland requires an explanation of the issue that has caused the complainant to be dissatisfied; - (b) A complaint should also contain an explanation of what the complainant is requesting be done to resolve the issue. - (c) If the complaint refers to the secretary of Pickleball Scotland, please use on of the alternative addresses in section 4 - 3.9 Formal complaints will be recorded. - 3.10 Pickleball Scotland will send an acknowledgement by email quoting a complaint registration number.
+- 3.8 Persons lodging a formal complaint must submit in writing any complaint to Secretary@pickleballscotland.org. - (a) Pickleball Scotland requires an explanation of the issue that has caused the complainant to be dissatisfied; - (b) A complaint should also contain an explanation of what the complainant is requesting be done to resolve the issue. - 3.9 Formal complaints will be recorded. - 3.10 Pickleball Scotland will send an acknowledgement by email quoting a complaint registration number.
 Including this number with any further correspondence will assist Pickleball Scotland to progress the complaint.